What Is a Web Banner? Definition, Examples & Costs

 - A catchy headline that draws attention

-- A brief explanation of what the company does or what the site is about
+- Info about what the company does or what the topic is about

 - An eye-catching image or graphic